13 May 2020

 Il Re di Bangkok

 The graphic novel Il Re di Bangkok (‘the king of Bangkok’), was published in Italian last year, and has now been translated into Thai.
 The book was written by Claudio Sopranzetti and Chiara Natalucci, with illustrations by Sara Fabbri.
-(The Thai edition has been self-censored—on pages 93, 157, and 205—though the Italian edition is unexpurgated.)
+(The Thai edition has been self-censored—on pp. 93, 157, and 205—though the Italian edition is unexpurgated.)

 The title character, Nok, is a blind lottery-ticket vendor from Isaan who travels to Bangkok for a better life.
 Economic migration from upcountry to the capital is commonplace, and was a standard theme of politically-conscious writers and directors in the mid-1970s.
-Nok becomes increasingly politically engaged during his time in Bangkok, as he lives through the ‘Black May’ massacre, the ‘tom yum kung’ economic crisis, the rise and fall of Thaksin Shinawatra, the 2006 coup, and the ‘red-shirt’ protests.
+Nok becomes increasingly politically engaged during his time in Bangkok, as he lives through the 1992 ‘Black May’ massacre, the ‘tom yum kung’ economic crisis, the rise and fall of Thaksin Shinawatra, the 2006 coup, and the red-shirt protests.
 The book ends as the red-shirts are massacred by the military, an event that took place exactly a decade ago.